RuneRost/RadiativeTransfer/README.md

 r is the radial coordinate.

 This is an ODE that can be solved analytically (or numercially).
 In [RTE_spherical_symmetry](https://github.com/RuneRost/RadiativeTransfer/blob/main/RTE_sphercial_symmetry.ipynb) I implemented an analytic and a numeric solution which can be used to generate training data.
+(ADD DERIVATION FOR ANALYTIC SOLUTION)